ikim1991/machine-learning-models/Python/Polynomial Regression/README.md

   6. Predict using the trained model using Scikit-learn

-  7. Visualize results using Matplotlib
+  7. Visualize results using Matplotlib while using Numpy on our features to smooth out the curve

 The 2 figures below shows and compares models fitted using Linear Regression and a Polynomial Regression.